odennav/vmware-vsphere-sddc-private-cloud/README.md

 5. Select 'store virtual disk as a single file` and specify disk capacity of 200GB.
 Click `Next`.

-6. Click on `Customize Hardware` and select `Memory` size of 12GB, 2 CPU cores & Processors as minimum. choose `NAT` as network adapter type.
-Also select `Power on this virtual machine after creation`.
+6. Click on `Customize Hardware` and select `Memory` size of 12GB, 2 CPU cores & Processors as minimum.

+   Use `Bridged` networ connection.

+7. Select `Power on this virtual machine after creation`.

    Click `Finish`.

 ### Installing ESXi in VMware Workstation